StanfordVL/iGibson/README.md

 To use the VR assets, please access the Google drive folder at this link: https://drive.google.com/drive/folders/1zm3ZpPc7yHwyALEGfsb0_NybFMvV81Um?usp=sharing

-You will need to download all the assets folders (vr_body, vr_hand, fetch) and place them in folders with the same name in your assets folder.
-In the case of fetch, this new folder can replace the contents of the pre-existing fetch folder in assets.
+You will need to download both vr_body and vr_hand and place them in folders with the same name in your assets folder.

 Have fun in VR!